pythonanywhere/pythonanywhere-mcp-server/README.md

 programmatic management of files, websites, webapps, and scheduled tasks.
-By exposing a standardized interface, it allows language models and automation clients to perform operations—such as editing files, deploying web apps, or scheduling jobs—on your behalf, all while maintaining fine-grained control and auditability.
+By exposing a standardized interface, it allows language models and automation clients to perform operations—such as editing files, deploying web apps, or scheduling jobs -- on your behalf, all while maintaining fine-grained control and auditability.

 ## Features